 Places to invest

-In this book we follow the author ‘Andrew Hallam’ as he tells us how he made additional money on the stock market and how we can too.
-Hallam taught me a little about index funds – it was a fantastic starting point with not too much technical jargon for a beginner.
+We follow the author ‘Andrew Hallam’ as he tells us how he made additional money on the stock market and how we can too.
+Hallam taught a little about index funds and how a small investment monthly could turn you into a millionaire in the future.

 Books that change your mindset